-FIG 3. (a) Efficiency contours in the circumference-pitch (C-P) plane (P < 0 for left-handed helices, as in diagram), assuming a flagellum diameter (resp. length) of 20 nm (resp.
-10 μ m), combining the information from Fig. 3b-e.
+FIG. 3 (color online). (a) Efficiency contours in the circumference-pitch (C-P) plane (P < 0 for left-handed helices, as in diagram), assuming a flagellum diameter (respectively, length) of 20 nm (respectively, 10 μ m), combining the information from Figs. 3(b)-3(e).
 The two large circles distinguish the peritrichous and monotrichous (polar) flagellar families, dashed for P > 0.
-Data points and bars indicate the mean computed efficiency \pm one standard deviation for the peritrichous (black), polar (blue), and theoretical (red, from Ref.
-[3]) waveforms.
-Dotted lines indicate the curves $C = \pm P$. (b) Waveform geometries from experimental data for the peritrichous flagella (see Tables S1-S4 in the supplementary material and symbols from Fig. 1).
+Data points and bars indicate the mean computed efficiency \pm 1 standard deviation for the peritrichous (black online), polar (blue online), and theoretical (red online, from Ref.
+[2]) waveforms.
+Dotted lines indicate the curves $C = \pm P$. (b) Waveform geometries from experimental data for the peritrichous flagella (see Tables S1-S4 in the supplemental material [9] and symbols from Fig. 1).
 Each color represents a different data set. (c) Hydrodynamic efficiencies for each of the peritrichous waveforms as a function of the mean pitch angle, as in (a).
-Two curves indicate the efficiencies measured continuously along the large circle in the C-P plane in (a); the dashed curve again corresponds to P > 0 (right-handed helices), and the solid curve to P < 0 (left-handed helices). (d,e) Same as in (b,c), but for the polar flagellar family [37].
-The normal form in each family is the most hydrodynamically efficient of the twelve polymorphic forms by a significant margin.
+Two curves indicate the efficiencies measured continuously along the large circle in the C-P plane in (a); the dashed curve again corresponds to P > 0, and the solid curve to P < 0. (d),(e) Same as in (b),(c), but for the polar flagellar family [15].
+The normal form in each family is the most hydrodynamically efficient of the polymorphic forms by a significant margin.